christianh814/openshift-toolbox/installation/README.md

 oc label node infra1.cloud.chx node-role.kubernetes.io/infra=true
 ```

-## AWS Installer

-There is a script provided by RH, that provisions an fully HA env on AWS.
-You can find notes for that [Here](../aws_refarch)

 ## Package Excluder

 OpenShift excludes packages during install, you may want to unexclude it at times (you probably never have to; but here's how to in any event)